Carolyn Sperry Lewis

 Simon Chinn

 In 2005, he conceived and produced his first theatrical feature documentary, Man on Wire.
 It went on to win over 40 international awards including the BAFTA for Outstanding British Film and the Academy Award for Best Documentary Feature.
-He followed that up with a string of award winning feature documentaries including Project Nim, The Imposter, The Green Prince, Garnet’s Gold, Bolshoi Babylon and Searching for Sugar Man which also won a BAFTA and an Academy Award and made over $20m at the international box office.
-In 2015 he teamed up with his old school friend Louis Theroux to produce My Scientology Movie, Theroux’s first theatrical doc.
-It grossed £1.1 million at the UK box office, making it one of the highest grossing feature docs of all time in the UK.
+He followed that up with a string of multi award-winning feature documentaries including Project Nim, The Imposter, The Green Prince, Garnets Gold, Bolshoi Babylon, My Scientology Movie and Searching for Sugar Man which also won many international awards including a BAFTA and an Academy Award and made over $20m at the worldwide box office.

 Vanessa Tovell